yext/search-core/docs/answers-core.result.id.md

 ## Result.id property

-The result ID which depends on the Result Source
+The result ID which depends on the Result Source.

 <b>Signature:</b>